-No. During the first year of the program, you’ll need to attend two week-long field schools (one in Northern Norway and one in Northern Saskatchewan).
+No. During the first year of the program, you will need to attend two week-long field schools (one in northern Norway and one in northern Saskatchewan).
 Throughout the program, there will likely be occasional on-campus seminars for you to attend.
-The coursework is, in generally, all available online but a reliance on online courses may limit the variety of electives you have to choose from in your second year.
+The coursework is, in general, all available online but a reliance on online courses may limit the variety of electives you have to choose from.

 In order to be accepted into the GENI program, you need a bachelor’s degree in social science, law or education.
-Degrees in natural science and business are not, in general, sufficient.
-For more information, please see the Admission Requirements.
-If you feel your experience might make you eligible without one of these degrees, please feel free to contact us with the specifics of your case.
+Degrees in natural sciences, business, engineering or related fields are in general not sufficient.
+However, a combination of education and experience might make you eligible without one of these degrees, please feel free to contact us with the specifics of your case.

-Applicants with Higher Education Entrance Qualification (GSK) from a Norwegian High School are exempt from the University of Saskatchewan’s English-language proficiency requirements.
-An applicant with a three-year degree from an eligible English-language institution may also be exempt (see uSask requirements)
+Applicants with Higher Education Entrance Qualification (GSK) from a Norwegian High School are exempt from USask’s English-language proficiency requirements.
+An applicant with a three-year degree from an eligible English-language institution may also be exempt (see USask requirements).

 For students, the benefits of the project extend beyond the obvious sharpening of their analytical and communication skills.
 The students are able to get hands-on experience with an organization and establish useful contacts for future work.
 It also serves as the basis for later thesis work.

-The research generally takes place during the spring/summer of the first year of the program, normally in the country of your home institution (other arrangements can be made on a case-by-case basis.)
+The ARP takes place in Spring/Summer of the first year for full-time students (second year for part-time students).
+The research generally takes place in the country of your home institution, though other arrangements can be made on a case-by-case basis.
 Students are usually required to spend between two days to two weeks on site doing primary research, including interviews.

-Further details on requirements for the APR are included in the course description available online.
+Further details on requirements for the ARP are included in the course description available online.

-The thesis is submitted as part of a thesis course (IND-3901) worth 35 ECTS.
-As part of the course, students drafting a thesis proposal and take part in regular seminars, presenting their own texts and giving feedback to their peers.
+The thesis is part of a thesis course (IND-3901), worth 35 ECTS.
+During this course, students draft a thesis proposal, take part in regular seminars, present their own texts and give feedback to their peers.
 Part-time students research and write their theses over 4 semesters, while full-time students complete it over 2 semesters.

-Further details on requirements for the thesis are included in the course description available online.
+Further details on requirements for the thesis are included in the IND-3901 course description.

-No. Your research may extend beyond those two countries, but it should focus on Indigenous peoples in the circumpolar/geographic north, (eg. Northern Europe, Northern Asia, Northern Canada and Alaska).
+No. Your research may extend beyond those two countries, but it should focus on northern and/or Indigenous communities in the circumpolar/geographic North, (e.g. northern Europe, northern Asia, northern Canada and Alaska).

-Please note that, as well as the minimal student fees, there may be travel costs associated with the fields school if you are not located in Saskatchewan or Norway.
-For our students based at UiT, we can only promise to provide funding for travel within Norway to the Norwegian field school, and only the equivalent of funding from Tromsø to Saskatoon for the Canadian field school.
+For our students based at UiT, we can only promise to provide funding for travel within Norway to the Norwegian field school.
 All additional travel costs are the responsibility of students.